 When April Johnson launched Happied, she had one goal in mind: to connect the D.C. community with as many happy hours as possible.

-Johnson first launched Happied in 2016 as a blog where she featured and reviewed happy hours she’d been to, but after the idea was received so well by the community, she upgraded to an interactive database via website in 2017.
+Johnson first launched the idea of Happied in 2016 as a blog where she featured and reviewed happy hours she’d been to, but after the idea was received so well by the community, she upgraded to an interactive database via website in 2017.

 Now with the app, you can search for happy hours by day, time, location and then filter to find the specific type of spot you’re in the mood for.
 The app’s data is live and ever changing to ensure users have the most accurate happy hour information.
 Johnson told Technical.ly that the company spent two months in the design and logic phase and three and a half months in development to bring the Happied app to fruition.